karstenheld3/Minimal-Azure-WebApp-Python/README.md

    - Go to https://portal.azure.com
    - Navigate to "Subscriptions"
    - Copy the Subscription ID
-   - Navigate to "Azure Active Directory"
+   - Navigate to "Microsoft Entra ID"
    - Copy the Tenant ID

 2. **Using Azure CLI**: